Who Uses Custom MX Records?

 Custom MX records are used to specify the routing of email messages, and are of particular use to those who have their website hosted by one provider, but their email by another.

-Custom MX records are used to specify the routing of email messages, and are of particular use to those who have their website hosted by one provider, but their email by another.
-This would be needed whether you are running your own mail server at a another hosting provider (or on your own machines), or if you are using a third-party mail system such a Google Apps (Gmail) with your own custom domain.
+This would be needed whether you are running your own mail server at a another hosting provider (or on your own machines), or if you are using a third-party mail system such a Google Apps (Gmail) or Zoho Mail with your own custom domain.

 Have you ever thought about what happens when you send an email?
 How does it get to its intended recipient?